-Gold Rush Gaming is always available to answer any questions you may have about any part of the gaming process.
-From an inquiry about your application to the Illinois Gaming Board to a question about one of the games in your live gaming establishment we want to ensure you have all the information you may need.
-Scroll through our commonly asked questions to find your answer today and if the answer you are looking for is not there please contact us.How it Works →
+Gold Rush Gaming is always available to answer questions that you have about any part of the gaming process.
+From an inquiry about your application to the Illinois Gaming Board, to a question about one of the games in your live gaming establishment, we want to ensure that you have all of the information you need.
+Scroll through our commonly asked questions to find your answer today and if the answer you are looking for is not there, please contact us.How it Works →

-The Video Gaming Act allows video gaming terminals in establishments that pour alcohol as well as certain truck stops and fraternal/veterans organizations.
+The Video Gaming Act allows Video Gaming Terminals in establishments that pour alcohol as well as certain Truck Stops and Fraternal/Veterans organizations.
 The establishment must first reside in an opt-in area and from there, sign a Terminal Use Agreement with Gold Rush Gaming.
-Please visit our How It Works page for step by step instructions to help you through the licensing process.
+Please visit our Gaming page for step by step instructions to help you through the licensing process.

 The average amount of time to get licensed is approximately 90 days from the time you sign with Gold Rush Gaming.
 This includes all steps needed to be approved and "Go Live."

-Up to five machines may be placed at each licensed establishment.
+Up to six machines may be placed at each licensed establishment.